Zynga in $23 mln settlement over alleged fraud tied to IPO

 On Thursday, Zynga said its second-quarter loss narrowed to $26.9 million, or 3 cents per share, from $62.5 million, or 7 cents, a year earlier.
 Revenue rose 30 percent to $199.9 million, though the number of monthly active users fell 32 percent to 83 million.

-Zynga shares closed up 19 cents, or 7.8 percent, at $2.64 in Friday trading on the Nasdaq.
+In Friday afternoon trading, Zynga shares were up 15 cents, or 6.1 percent, at $2.60 on the Nasdaq.